Give It to Me

 wave and smallest is at the exit point.
 The steel comes out flat because of the alternating bends and decrease of bend intensity.

 This is not recommended since the steel gets heated above the tempering point.
 The extreme heat changes the properties of the steel, which you want to avoid if you aren’t specifically trying to.
-After the steel is heated to such a high degree, it needs to be cooled evenly through the quenching process.
-A cooling medium (water, polymer, or oil) will be used to create the desired grain structure of the steel in place by spraying the steel from the top and bottom.
+After the steel is heated to a high degree, it needs to be cooled evenly through the quenching process.
+A cooling medium (water, polymer, or oil) will be used to create the desired grain structure of the steel by spraying the steel from the top and bottom.
 If the quenching portion is done evenly, the plate will be flat.
 If for some reason the quench is uneven, the plate may have a slight bend or wave to it.
 If the plate isn’t within tolerance, the heat treat process isn’t as precise as it could be.
 In that instance, it is best to use a secondary flattening technique.
 Many heat treat processes do not control the quench operation to provide a flat surface.
 In this case, they rely on a subsequent flattening method such as roller leveling or press braking to address the uneven control of quenching.

-While I would love to be able to tell you to expect all of the steel you order to be perfectly flat, that just isn’t realistic.
+While I would love to be able to tell you to expect all of the steel you order to be perfectly flat, that wouldn't be the case.
 It’s not a naturally flat material, but there are ways to flatten it out.
-Industry-wide standards exist, but that doesn’t mean they will match the tolerance that you require.
+Industry-wide standards exist, however that doesn’t mean they will match the tolerance that you require.
 Most of the time, people don’t take that into consideration to account for additional costs to reach their tolerances needed.
 It's necessary to understand the manufacturing tolerances in order to determine if they meet your finished product tolerance, or if a flattening method is needed.

 Below is an example of part of the ASTM A6 commercial standards for heat treated plate.
 Contact us for further information on flatness tolerances.